supportmailapp/djsCommandHelper/README.md

 const { deleteCommand } = require("djs-command-helper");

 module.exports = {
-    guildIds: ["1114825999155200101"],
+    guildIds: ["12345"], // the guild id of the dev's guild so that no one can delete every command
     data: new SlashCommandBuilder()
         .setName("manage-commands")
         .setDescription("Replies with Pong!")
         .addStringOption((op) =>
             op
                 .setName("command-id")
-                .setDescription(
-                    "The ID of the command to be removed" )
+                .setDescription("The ID of the command to be removed") )
-        )
         .addStringOption((op) =>
             op
                 .setName("server-id")
+                .setDescription(
-                .setDescription("The ID of the server from which the command is to be removed") ),
+                    "The ID of the server from which the command is to be removed" )
+        ),

     // This function is called whenever an interactionCreate event is triggered.